We’re here to help

 • giving you time to sell your property.

+A permanent change to your financial situation may mean it is now unlikely that your financial position can be recovered — even if your existing Loan were to be changed.
 In that case, it may not be appropriate, for us to offer you changes to any payment arrangements under the National Credit Code’s financial hardship process.
 However, even in these circumstances, we may be able to offer you help — for example, options may include:

 • giving information about bankruptcy or insolvency arrangements.